|

 tonight he comes.

-Julien studies the balcony,
+Julien studies

 his amour rising with each kiss